Daily Diet and Energy

 Don't skip breakfast (or eat well for your first meal)

-If you eat in the morning, a breakfast high in protein and fiber (eggs + whole-grain bread, Greek yogurt + oats + fruit) stabilizes blood sugar for the whole morning.
+If you eat in the morning, a breakfast rich in protein and fiber (eggs + whole grain bread, Greek yogurt + oatmeal + fruit) stabilizes blood sugar for the whole morning.
 If you practice intermittent fasting, ensure your first meal is complete and balanced.

 5